-- do not accept any consulting, advisory or other compensatory fee from us, except in connection with their service as a Director; - · are not an affiliate of Ionis or one of its subsidiaries; and - · meet all of the other NASDAQ independence requirements.
+- do not accept any consulting, advisory or other compensatory fee from us, except in connection with their service as a Director: - · are not an affiliate of Ionis or one of its subsidiaries; and - · meet all of the other Nasdaq independence requirements.

 In addition, all Audit Committee members must be financially literate and at least one member must be a "financial expert," as defined by SEC regulations.
-Our Board has determined that the Audit Committee's financial expert is Mr. Wender based on, among other things, his over 40 years of experience as an investment banker and consultant with Goldman, Sachs & Co.
+Our Board has determined that the Audit Committee's financial expert is Mr. Klein based on, among other things, his status as a Chartered Financial Analyst and his extensive public company, venture investment, board, and financial advisory expertise in the life sciences industry, including previously serving as Chairman of the Audit Committee at several public biopharmaceutical companies.
 We provide the Audit Committee with the funding it needs to perform its duties.

-In 2016, the Audit Committee met five times.
+In 2018, the Audit Committee met five times.
 The Board has adopted a written Audit Committee charter, which you can find on our corporate website at www.ionispharma.com.
 Each member meets the membership criteria set forth in the Audit Committee charter and as stated above.